gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 On the server side, `getStockProps()` is called with a freshly created `gmctx` every time a new HTTP request is served.
 You will always want this behavior to prevent any possible conflicts between requests.

-On the client side, the change of route triggers the re-rendering of the whole React components tree, from the very root component.
+On the client side, the change of route triggers the re-rendering of the whole React components tree, from the very root component onwards.
 For this reason, a page component's `getStockProps()` will be called many times whenever the route changes, with a freshly created `gmctx`.

 To preserve the state between routes switching on the client, you should use a global variable for your Redux store.
 See the source code below.